SK-1000/ICTSkills2Assignment/README.md

 [Briefly state how you implemented authentication for the app, e.g. basic, Firebase, etc. Also, list the routes that are private/protected.]

-I did a basic Authentication model on my app as discribed in sample 8 in the labs however I updated the UI and ensured it fit in well with the look and feel of the website.
+I implemented a basic Authentication model on my app as discribed in sample 8 in the labs however I updated the UI and ensured it fit in well with the look and feel of the website.
 I used a react context file to store current authenticated user.
 I used programmatic navigation to redirect unauthenticated users to the login page and remembered the users intent before forced authentications so they don't have to navigate back to the page they were going to in the first place.

 + /movies/favourites
 + /movies/mustwatch

 ## Server-side persistence (if relevant)

-[ Specify the persistence
-platform your app uses (e.g. TMDB lists, Firestore) and itemize the data it persists.]
+ Unfortunatly, I did not have enough time to attempt this.

 ## Additional features (if relevant),

 [Mention any additional user features of your app that may not be obvious from the previous sections, e.g. pagination, extended filtering/sorting, searching.]

+All features have been mentioned above

 ## Independent learning (if relevant),

 [Briefly explain any aspects of your assignment work that required independent learning (i.e. not addressed in the lectures or labs) on your behalf., e.g. 3rd-party components, libraries, tools.
 Include source code references.]

 + Use of a mediacard to display a video

 [video]: https://smartdevpreneur.com/four-examples-of-material-ui-cardmedia/#Resources

-[d2]: ./public/discover2.png
-[detail]: ./public/detail.png
-[caching]: ./public/caching.png
-[stories]: ./public/stories.png
+All other aspects of my project were covered in the talks, labs or in the links to material ui provided in this module.